Who Should Attend?

 AMA PRA Credit

-AOFAS designates the live activity for a maximum of 24.0 AMA PRA Category 1 Credits™.
+AOFAS designates the live activity for a maximum of 17.5 AMA PRA Category 1 Credits™ and the enduring materials for a maximum of 31.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 Course participants are

 required to submit a completed evaluation form at the end of the course in order to receive CME credit.